Native American Watercraft

 - Dugout Canoe Design: Shows how dugout canoes were designed in detail.

 As a result of some generous boat donations, many museums have Native American boats on display.
 Think about going to see them in person because they are truly ingenious!
-Many Non-profits that have watercraft programs have put in place car, boat, yacht, and RV donation programs to help support their educational watercraft programs.
+Many Non-profits that have watercraft programs have put in place car, boat, and yacht, donation programs to help support their educational watercraft programs.